Zoomdata/zoomdata-tools/api-examples/CREATE_IMPALA_DATASOURCE.md

 *  The connection details (JDBC connection string, user name, etc.) should already be defined in Zoomdata.
 To define connection details, log in as an account with administrative rights.
 Go to the 'Sources' page and click 'Manage Connections'.
 If the data connection is not listed then create, including the JDBC URL, user, password, and any other information required by the connection.

-## Data Source Creation in Zoomdata using the REST API
 ### Summary
 The private API follows a series of steps to create a data source; information retrieved from one step is used in subsequent steps to configure the source.
 For a given collection (table), datasources are created in four synchronous REST API calls that